Created by Rachel Raymond, Dietetic Intern

 Many studies have shown that a vegan diet leads to improved health in many areas.
 Although a vegan diet is a pretty healthy diet, that doesn’t mean that all vegan choices are healthy.
 It’s possible for someone to live off of Oreos and French fries and accurately claim to be a vegan.
 While there are many benefits to a vegan diet, there are also some downsides to consider.
 Vegan diets are low in certain nutrients including vitamin B12, Vitamin D, Iodine, Calcium, Iron, Zinc, and EPA and DHA Omega-3 fatty acids.
 Not to mention, it can be difficult to consume enough protein without adequate planning.

-A vegan diet does seem to be very effective at helping people lose weight without even cutting calories.
+Vegan dieting does seem to be very effective at helping people lose weight without even cutting calories.
 This is likely due to the fact that a vegan diet is high in fiber and low in fat.
 One study showed that, after 18 weeks, people on a vegan diet lost 9 pounds more than those on a control diet.

 2013-The Paleo Diet became the most Googled diet of 2013.
 Originally conceptualized in the 70s, the Paleo diet didn’t become popular until well after Loren Cordain published her book “The Paleo Diet: Lose Weight and Get Healthy by Eating the Foods You Were Designed to Eat” in 2002.